-This shouldn't be a surprise.
-There's rotten apples in every sales department.
-What's surprising is that your "Personal Banker" is a salesperson!!!
+This shouldn’t be a surprise.
+There are rotten apples in every sales department.
+What’s surprising is that your “Personal Banker” is a salesperson(!!).

-"Retail Financial Services" includes anything that touches Joe & Jane Public - banking, mortgages, investments, insurance, etc. It's like any other industry.
+“Retail Financial Services” includes anything that touches Joe & Jane Public – banking, mortgages, investments, insurance, etc. It’s like any other industry.
 It exists to make money.
-Which is totally fine.
-There's nothing wrong with that.
-Businesses earning profits is what keeps our economy ticking along.
+(Which is totally fine.
+Businesses earning profits is what keeps our economy ticking along.)